Rewriting the MailOnline

 To ensure a smooth and efficient process, JUXT ran a series of training courses to help developers make the transition to Clojure.
 At its peak, there were 12 developers working on the project and the team was able to incorporate a number of satellite services into the redevelopment of the website.

-Powered by ElasticSearch for speed and document retrieval via query, the resulting Clojure system was an order of magnitude less in code size than the previous Java system.
+The resulting Clojure system was an order of magnitude less in code size than the previous Java system and fulfilled requirements in delivery content to a variety of devices, including mobile.

 In 2016 JUXT returned for six months to review the current state of the code-base and to perform some recommended refactorings to keep the code-base modern and modular.